Don't worry, you've come to the right place. If we don't answer your question here, please contact us!

 Many situations in life require some sort of assistance.
 Whether it is in the academic or social realm, we have all been there.
-When that help requires more than a conversation with a roommate or a phone call home to Mom and Dad, staff in the Counseling Center and the Learning Center are there to help.
+When that help requires more than a conversation with a roommate or a phone call home to Mom and Dad, staff in Counseling and Psychological Services and the Learning Center are there to help.

 Tell me about your Advising and Career Center services.

-Longwood's Academic & Career Advising Center is a full-service office dedicated to helping students in their many different phases of academic and career preparation.
+Longwood's University Career Center is a full-service office dedicated to helping students in their many different phases of academic and career preparation.
 Our staff of professionals is trained to work with students in the midst of many decisions: What will I major in?
 Where should I do my internship?
 What kinds of careers are available to particular majors?
 How do I prepare for an interview?

 How can I have access to my student's records?

 If you want access to your student's records, instruct them to complete and submit a release form in the Registration Office.
 If they do not complete and submit this form, we cannot release protected information to any one other than the student.
 We will not be able to discuss any information with parent(s)/guardian(s)/spouse until this form is completed and submitted.

 Are there medical services on campus if my student gets sick or has chronic health needs?